Kagin Commons, First Floor

 Here are some great resources.
 Searching the MC2 widget below will take you to the database.
 Once you sign in, you can search the entire database as well as the Liberal Arts Career Network, Going Global, and the National Internship Consortium (NIC).
 If you're new to using MC2, take a look at the Student User Guide.

+Don't be scammed!
 Although we do our best to verify the opportunities listed in MC2/Macalester Career Connection, we cannot guarantee the authenticity or legitimacy of the posted positions.
 Beware of any position that asks you to provide bank account or credit card information, pay money to apply, or involves receiving and sending checks or money.
 These are possibly scams and should be reported to the Career Development Center.
+Read more about common job-posting scams.

 Explore both general and field-specific databases.